 Note in this screenshot that organization-level credentials that I used for testing are also available in these dropdown menus.
 If there's a set of credentials that is shared by all of our customers (for example, if we use a single Google Maps API key for our entire organization), we could save that API key at the organization level and use that credential for each of our customers' instances.
 Credentials are very similar to configuration variables in that way – you can set credentials at the customer or organization level depending on whether they are customer-specific, or generic to all of your customers.

 That's it!
 All that's left to do is hit Deploy and Enable, and our instance will be ready to start processing images for our customer.
 We can repeat that credential process for each of our customers, and can deploy the same integration to other customers using their customer-specific credentials.

 We covered a lot in this post.
 For additional information on credential types, using Prismatic's CLI tool to automate customer credential creation, etc., check out our docs.
-We also have a quickstart that goes through another sample integration that makes use of config variables and credentials.
+We also have a quickstart that goes through how to drive integration logic from config variables and connections.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.

 Get the latest from Prismatic